Where is it?

 Where can I eat?

-Not only is the Fox Hall Marketplace, the University's biggest dining facility, located right across the street, but you can also stop by Taco Bell or the POD - featuring Sal's Pizza and Rowdy's 2 - on the first floor of Fox.
+Not only is Fox Dining Commons, the University's biggest dining facility, located right across the street, but you can also stop by the P.O.D.
+Market.

 Getting Around and Parking:

-The parking garage is right next door, and the bus stops in front of the building.
+The parking garage is right next door, and the shuttle bus stops in front of the building.

 Did you know?